-For a lot of people, that onset of exhaustion can be related to low blood sugar levels.
-Most of our energy levels throughout the day are directly tied to our blood glucose (or blood sugar) levels.
-Rapid changes in your blood sugar—both up and down—can leave you feeling like you need a nap.
+Fuel your best life!Whether you’re sitting at your desk, chasing the kids around or just enjoying the day, we’ve all experienced that sudden “I need a nap” feeling out of nowhere.
+What causes this?
+And what can you do to avoid it?
+For a lot of people, that sudden feeling of exhaustion can be related to low blood sugar levels.
+Most of our energy levels throughout the day are directly tied to our blood glucose, aka blood sugar, levels.
+Rapid changes in your blood sugar, both up and down, can leave you feeling like you need a nap.

 Balanced meals and snacks with the right foods, can help prevent this.
 A blood sugar-friendly meal or snack should have three things: